Balaji-2431/Balaji-2431/README.md

 ### 👨‍💻 About Me

-- Currently working on Full Stack Web Development
+- Python Developer focused on building practical and user-friendly applications
-- Currently learning Advanced Backend Development & System Design
+- Currently learning Django for backend and web application development
-- Interested in Python Full Stack & Backend Development
+- Experienced with Python, SQL and SQLite
-- Experienced with SQL, MongoDB & SQLite
+- Interested in backend development, REST APIs and database management
-- I enjoy solving problems and building practical applications
+- Strong interest in writing clean, structured and maintainable code
-- Goal: To become a strong Full Stack Developer
+- Enjoy solving problems and turning ideas into working applications
-- Connect with me on LinkedIn & GitHub
+- Goal: To become a skilled Python Developer and build reliable web applications

 ---